denesderhan/fstlog/README.md

 ```
 -DFSTLOG_DEBUG=ON
 ```
-- (Windows Debug builds only)
+- Windows only
-    On Windows, Release and Debug binaries are incompatible.
-By default (-DFSTLOG_DEBUG=OFF), fstlog's Debug build is an **optimized Debug build** (uses the Debug C Runtime but enables compiler optimizations) to provide better performance while debugging your *own application*.
+- On Windows, Release and Debug binaries are incompatible.
+- By default (-DFSTLOG_DEBUG=OFF), fstlog's Debug build is an **optimized Debug build** (uses the Debug C Runtime but enables compiler optimizations) to provide better performance while debugging your *own application*.
-    Set this option to switch to a **standard, unoptimized Debug build**.
+- Set this option to switch to a **standard, unoptimized Debug build**.
 This makes it significantly easier to step through fstlog's source code in a debugger, but will slow down logging performance.
-    *Recommendation:* Only use this option if you need to debug fstlog itself.
+- *Recommendation:* Only use this option if you need to debug fstlog itself.
 For debugging your application, the default is preferred.

 ```
 -DFSTLOG_CORELIMIT=16